7 Places To Explore At The New Jersey Botanical Garden

 Take some photos at the Octagonal Garden

-Located off the Manor House, this restored garden is centered with a large octagonal fountain filled with white lotus and lily pads, surrounded by rock walls and a plethora of collected plants from the founder, Clarence Lewis.
+Located off the Manor House, this restored garden boasts a large octagonal fountain in its center filled with white lotus and lily pads, surrounded by rock walls and a plethora of collected plants from the founder, Clarence Lewis.
 Lewis purchased the Skylands property in 1922 and made it his mission to create a botanical showplace, commissioning prominent landscape architects to develop it.
 In this garden, you will see a creeping evergreen from Spain, monkshood from the Pyrenees, and yellow-flowered Friogonum flavum from the western United States’ mountains.
 The Octagonal Garden is part of the more extensive Italianate Gardens filled with other flowers like magnolia, azalea, and peony.
 You may even spot a bride or two since this is one of the most popular spots for wedding photos in NJ.

 New Jersey Botanical Garden